Accenture/EcoSonar/README.md

 ![EcoSonar Default Quality Profile](./images/ecosonar-default-quality-profile.webp)

-Do the same setup for each languague you wish to use with Ecocode rules.
+Do the same setup for each language you wish to use with Ecocode rules.

 <a name="audit"></a>